Download: Nine Tips for Written Communication Etiquette

 - Proofread and proofread again.
 Take the extra time to make sure your email is exactly as you want it with no mistakes (spelling, grammar, punctuation, syntax) before hitting "Send."
 And watch out for auto-correct when typing on a mobile device!
 Each of your communications represents you, your organization, and your attention to detail.
 While "Sent from my iPhone" is fine to include on messages emailed from your handheld device, avoid the phrase, "Please excuse any mistake as this message was sent from my iPhone."
 It’s not the iPhone’s fault if you didn’t reread your message, it’s yours—and it will show.

-Click the link to download this list: Nine_Tips_for_Written_Communication_Etiquette
+Click the button to download this list: Nine Tips for Written Communication Etiquette

 At Emily Post, we don’t teach rules or preach protocol.
 We guide you in making an amazing impression over and over again that helps build better, stronger relationships that win business.